-Implementation: The Authority has combined debt financing and direct allocations of Sales Tax receipts to fulfill its financial commitment to capital over the last decade.
-In 1995, the definition of contribution to capital was officially broadened to include the transfer to Bond Retirement Fund.
+Implementation: The Authority has combined debt financing and direct allocations of Sales & Use Tax receipts to fulfill its financial commitment to the capital program.
+In 1995, the definition of contribution to capital was officially broadened from the Transfer to the RTA Capital Fund to also include the Transfer to the Bond Retirement Fund.
 The Authority provided a contribution to capital equivalent to the minimum of 10% in 1998 through 2002, but growth in Authority-wide capital needs progressively increased this ratio between 2003 and 2011, from 11.4% to 18.4%.

-In 2012, capital funding requirements fell to 17.1%, but increased in 2013 to 18.0% of Sales & Use Tax revenue, and again in 2014 to 18.7% or \$36.36 million as additional local funds were transferred to the capital program for the multi-year bus replacement program.
-In 2015, this rate is expected to slightly increase to 19.2% including \$15.53 million for payment of 100% locally funded projects, the local match portion of grant-funded projects, and \$22.62 million to the Bond Retirement Fund for debt service payments.
-It is expected to remain above the goal of 15% for the next several years though it will decline in 2016, to 18.4%, and again in 2017 to 15.3% as current debt service is retired.
+In 2012, capital funding requirements from the General Fund fell to 17.1%, but increased in 2013 to 18.0% of Sales & Use Tax revenue, and again in 2014 to 18.4% or \$36.36 million as additional local funds were transferred to the capital program for the multi-year bus replacement program.
+In 2015, this rate is expected to remain near 18.4%, but is expected to slightly decrease to 18.2% in 2016 including \$15.58 million for payment of 100% locally funded projects, the local match portion of grant-funded projects, and \$23.01 million to the Bond Retirement Fund for debt service payments.
+It is expected to remain above the goal of 15% for the foreseeable future though it will decline in 2017, to 15.3% as current debt service is retired and remain near 15.4% in 2018 depending upon how future debt service issuances are structured.